This is the Only Way You Should Be Cleaning Your Underwear

 We've got tips on how to get those nasty germs out for good.

 Your clothes have that lovely detergent scent fresh out of the laundry, so you feel confident putting those clean undies on.
 But hold on—those fabrics might not be as clean as you thought, and your cleaning methods are to blame.

 The average pair of clean underwear still contains about 0.1 grams of feces and could hold up to 10 grams, according to a Journal of Infection study led by Charles Gerba, PhD, microbiology professor at the University of Arizona.

-If you aren’t already doing your laundry in hot water, it might be time to start.
-Anything below a hot cycle of 60 degree Celsius won’t do much against bacteria, says Dr. Gerba.
+If you aren’t already washing your underwear in hot water, it might be time to start.
+Anything below a hot cycle of 60° Celsius won’t do much against bacteria, says Dr. Gerba.
 Cold water is “designed to get clothing clean but not eliminate microorganisms,” he says.
 Using an activated oxygen bleach detergent like OxiClean or Clorox 2 can sanitize your clothes, even if you don’t want to throw your delicates in hot water, says Dr. Gerba.
-(Discover the ways you’re shortening the life of your washer and dryer.)

 Without hot water and bleach, bacteria from your underwear can spread to other clothes in the wash too.
 Unloading that “clean” laundry into the dryer gets bacteria on your hands, which means you could spread it to other fabrics or even up your risk of infection by spreading the bacteria to everything you touch.
 Keep your underwear separate from the rest of your laundry to avoid spreading the germs, suggests Dr. Gerba.